 I am currently a student at California State University of Northridge where I am pursuing film as a major.
 While I do tutor in a variety of subjects my favorites would have to be French and Dance.
 For the past three summers I have volunteered abroad in Costa Rica, Thailand and India helping children from elementary to high school.
 I absolutely love helping people because I love to see how each person is unique to themselves, solving problems in their own individual ways.
 In my free time I love reading, dancing and editing videos.
 My passions include playing all sorts of sports, traveling the world, learning as many languages as I can and dancing my heart out.

-California State University-Northridge - Current Undergrad, Undecided
+Undergraduate Degree: California State University-Northridge - Current Undergrad, Undecided

 High School English